cnobile2012/bahai-calendar/docs/source/usage.rst

 This module provides the functionality needed for finding the Julian Period day and the Gregorian dates.
-The **GregorianCalendar** class supers the **BasePeriod** class.
+The **GregorianCalendar** class supers the **BaseCalendar** class.
 Internally fractions of days are a fraction on the day.
 These fractions can be converted to hours, minutes, seconds, and microseconds.

 --------------------